Bishop (Marvel Comics): Civil War

-In the Civil War: X-Men miniseries, Bishop sides with the O*N*E* to bring in the X-Men and the 198.
+In the Civil War: X-Men miniseries, Bishop sides with the Office of National Emergency to bring in the X-Men and the 198.
 He argues with Cyclops over allowing their escape and states his fear of what the future might hold.
-Val Cooper and Tony Stark let Bishop lead Micromax and Sabra into action against Domino, Shatterstar, and the rest of the 198.
+Valerie Cooper and Tony Stark let Bishop lead Micromax and Sabra into action against Domino, Shatterstar, and the rest of the 198.
 Bishop led them to the base where the 198 was hiding and told the X-Men to stand down upon their arrival.
 General Demetrius Lazer betrayed him by ensuring that Cyclops attacked Bishop.
 Though at first he simply absorbed it, the power was too much for him to control and he was overwhelmed.
 Bishop was forced to direct the energy he had absorbed upwards in a powerful blast that destroyed an O*N*E* Sentinel.
 He later teamed up with the X-Men to save the 198 from a bomb explosion and then went his own way, leaving the X-Men.
 Bishop was among Iron Man's pro-registration forces that guarded the Negative Zone prison.
 When Captain America's team breaks in, a fight ensues, putting Bishop at odds with his former teammates Storm and Cable.